Since most of us hitting it hard in the gym aren’t dying of a disease, I can say that most vegan bodybuilding supplements are a waste of money.

 - Ribose – Ribose is a pentose carbohydrate that has been played up by the fitness industry to be the next big thing.
 According to many fitness websites, ribose is the next creatine.
 Supposedly, the supplement replenishes ATP, enhances anaerobic training, and aids in both muscle recovery and growth.
 Unfortunately, according to many studies conducted by numerous sources, ribose has repeatedly failed at improving any type of training performance.Specifically, the study entitled “Effects of Ribose as an Ergogenic Aid” in the Journal of Strength and Conditioning Research found absolutely no difference in performance when ribose was taken orally versus when it was not taken at all.Another study published at Bioenergy found that ribose supplementation in athletes did not yield a statistically significant increase in the mean or peak power in men who had extensive training in anaerobic cycling.
 This study was conducted to prove that ribose does have an effect on an athlete’s strength and power, with the actual result that it has no effect.Yet another Bioenergy study examined the effects of ribose supplementation and resistance changes in muscular strength and endurance.
 This study found no significant changes between groups that took ribose and those that did not take the supplements.
 Overall, ribose is considered an unreliable supplement that isn’t necessary for vegetarian or omnivore athletes to take.
 No matter how much the fitness industry touts its benefits, there is no scientific evidence that it can affect a person’s overall athletic performance.

 - Taurine – True that vegetarians don’t get any in their diets, but humans can make taurine (unlike some other creatures, such as cats).
-I know there are hundreds of advertisements and articles that support taurine supplementation, but I side on the research that suggests it has very little effect for us.
+I know there are hundreds of advertisements and articles that support taurine supplementation, but I side on the research that suggests it has very little effect on us.

 Key Nutrients We Should Get From Food